-An individual that does not meet the Independent student criteria.
-This student is required to submit in his or her application student, spouse (if Applicable) and parents income and assets data.
+An individual that does not meet the independent student criteria is a dependent student.
+This student is required to submit in his or her application student, spouse (if Applicable) and parents' income and assets data.

 FAMILY CONTRIBUTION (FC)

 The amount that has been calculated as family contribution to offset the student cost of attendance.